yz-joey/yz-joey.github.io/index.md

   feature: cover.jpg
 ---
 <b>About me <a href="{{ site.url }}/files/CV.pdf" target="_blank">[Curriculum Vitae]</a>:</b><br>
 Yichao Zhou is a third-year Ph.D candidate in <a href="https://scai.cs.ucla.edu/" target="_blank">Scalable Analytics Institute (ScAi)</a>, Department of Computer Science at University of California, Los Angeles (UCLA) advised by <a href="http://web.cs.ucla.edu/~weiwang/" target="_blank"> Professor Wei Wang</a>.
 Yichao Zhou's research interests focus on natural language processing and text mining.
-Currently, he is working on figurative language processing, malicious language processing and biomedical text mining problems.
+Currently, he is working on Low-resource Information Extraction from different domains, such as figurative language, clinical case reports and semi-structured web pages.

 <br>